efarem/efarem.github.io/_posts/2016-04-29-an-o-1-solution.md

 It still doesn't pass the Hacker Rank tests, wtf!...
 {: style="text-align: center; font-size: 1.2em; font-weight: 500; margin-bottom: 1.5em;"}

-The division by 2 causes a rounding error even when using `float` or even `long double` so I had to find another formula, luckily there is another `n*(x*(x+1)/2)` where __n__ is the number we're searching for multiples of and __x__ is the upper limit divided by __n__.
+The division by 2 causes a rounding error even when `float` or even `long double` so I had to find another formula, luckily there is another `n*(x*(x+1)/2)` where __n__ is the number we're searching for multiples of and __x__ is the upper limit divided by __n__.